grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

    1. To send batched data to another processor, replace the components in the `output` list with the processor components to use.

-The following example demonstrates configuring a sequence of `otelcol.processor` components before ultimately being exported.
+The following example demonstrates configuring a sequence of `otelcol.processor` components before being exported.

 ```river
 otelcol.processor.memory_limiter "default" {